Green Vehicles

 • Have efficient electric motors that convert about 75 percent of the chemical energy from the batteries to power the wheels (internal combustion engines only convert about 20 percent of the energy stored in gasoline)

 To reduce vehicle emissions, the CDA operates alternatively-fueled and hybrid fleet vehicles at O'Hare.
-The fleet includes:
+As of mid-2024 the fleet includes:

 • Over 60 hybrid SUVs, buses and pickups